Billy Joe Saunders: Controversies

-Saunders has also received attention for his links to reputed Irish crime boss Daniel Kinahan, who served as Saunders's advisor.
-Saunders has publicly criticised the British and Irish media for their coverage of Kinahan, releasing numerous statements in his defence.
+Saunders has also received attention for his links to reputed Irish crime boss Daniel Kinahan, who was Saunders's advisor.
+Saunders has publicly criticised the British and Irish media for their coverage of Kinahan, releasing statements in his defence.

+Hare coursing offence

+In 2025, Saunders was convicted of hare coursing, attempting to catch and kill hares using dogs.
+This followed the arrest of him and two others for this in 2024 in Lincolnshire.

+Lincolnshire Police released body camera footage of the arrests, during which Saunders repeatedly swore, shouting personal abuse at the officers.

+Hare coursing videos showing dogs catching a hare were found on his mobile.
+He and the others were sentenced to have the dogs removed from them, to pay kennel fees for the dogs, to have the car which Saunders was driving at the time removed, banned from keeping dogs for five years and from entering Lincolnshire with dogs during the season for hare coursing.
+Saunders was also sentenced to sixty hours of unpaid work and made subject to a criminal behaviour order for five years.

 Personal life

 Saunders is a father of two sons, both born to his former girlfriend Ruby.
-He is a friend of heavyweight champion Tyson Fury.
+He is a friend of former heavyweight champion Tyson Fury.